tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 #> F-statistic:  166 on 1 and 33 DF,  p-value: 1.93e-14
 ```

-where we tidy these results, we get multiple rows of output for each model:
+When we tidy these results, we get multiple rows of output for each model:

 ```r